...

 Dogs suffering from this are generally underweight, can be malnourished and deficient in vitamins and minerals, and are always hungry.

-Powdered pancreatic enzymes are used to treat this by mixing with each meal and being conscious of what your German shepherd Opens in a new tab.is eating as well.
+Powdered pancreatic enzymes are used to treat this by mixing with each meal and being conscious of what your German shepherd is eating as well.

 Epilepsy

-Epilepsy can occur in any dog or breedOpens in a new tab..
+Epilepsy can occur in any dog or breed.
 Unfortunately, compared with mixed-breed dogs, German shepherds have two times the risk of developing epilepsy.

 The cause of epilepsy can be very hard to determine and can range from having a medical disease to poisoning, to a head injury.